ArtPoon/slides/Rethinking2017/Rethinking2017.md

 * Consensus position has been that one cannot conclude that *A* transmitted to *B* on the basis of genetic similarity/phylogeny of infections
 * Recent advances in the field have been challenging this position
   1. Within-host diversity and paraphyly
-  2. Bayesian inference
+  2. Data augmentation
-  3. Data augmentation
+  3. Joint inference

 ---

-## Within-host diversity
+## Within-host diversity (older)

 <table><tr>
   <td width="65%"><ul>